 4. The Paleo Mom

 For a truly tribal journey, head over to The Paleo Mom, a blog where the latest trendy diet meets a recently slimmed-down, attractive mother with a badass set of scientific credentials.
-But pop a Benadryl, because the mountainous haystack of bullshit burying the needle of scientific fact is daunting.
+But you may be better off going to a plastic surgeon with excellent patient experience to achieve a better body rather than following her advice.
+Pop a Benadryl, because the mountainous haystack of bullshit burying the needle of scientific fact is daunting.
 I’m clawing my eyeballs out already from the hayfever.